 Type 2 diabetes can be delayed or even prevented with exercise and a proper diet.
-The ADA provides a Risk Test for you to find out your risk of Type 2 diabetes.
+The ADA provides a Diabetes Risk Facts for you to find out your risk of Type 2 diabetes.
 They also provide links for ways to lower your risks and prevent full onset of diabetes if you’ve been diagnosed with high blood glucose levels.

 Find out More

 - The ADA has a website dedicated to providing information about diagnosing, preventing, and managing diabetes.
 It includes food and fitness tips, information about medical treatment and care, current events, and even an online support community.